Back to advice

 4. Organise a railcard

 A 16-25 railcard, taking a third off the price of all train fares, could save you some serious cash if you're planning on visiting home or friends at other universities throughout the term.
-The card costs just £70 for three years.

 It's not always necessary to take a car to university.
 If you have one, parking is limited, and you'll be subject to an expensive permit if you leave it on campus.
 Public transport will keep you well-linked, especially in bigger cities.